-'Move on' - British PM Johnson tries to draw line under adviser row
+'Move on' - British PM tries to draw line under adviser row

 Cummings said he had acted reasonably and not broken the lockdown rules - a position supported by Johnson and senior ministers.

-Meanwhile there was confusion about the fines - of a minimum of 60 pounds ($74) - imposed by police on thousands of ordinary people for breaking lockdown rules.

-Housing minister Robert Jenrick said there would be no official review of fines imposed on ordinary people and that it was for the police to decide.

-Additional reporting by William James, Elizabeth Piper and David Milliken, editing by Stephen Addison
+Additional reporting by William James, Elizabeth Piper, David Milliken, Estelle Shirbon and William Schomberg, writing by Elizabeth Piper, editing by Stephen Addison and John Stonestreet